 Career and Professional Development

-Through collaborative partnerships we provide innovative, customized, high-quality career-related services, programming and advising in a way that reflects the rich traditions and values of the University.
+Through collaborative partnerships we provide innovative, customized, high-quality career-related support, programming and advising in a way that reflects the rich traditions and values of the University.

-Career and Professional Development provides a variety of options by which employers connect with students, faculty and administrators to establish productive recruitment strategies for both post-graduate positions and internships.
+Career and Professional Development provides a variety of options by which employers connect with students, faculty and administrators to establish productive recruitment strategies for both internships and post-graduate positions.

-Individual career counseling, interest assessment, extensive career resources, alumni-in-residence presentations and the active alumni career network are available to all students.
-The majority of the Career and Professional Development resources, including the report on the graduating class and recruitment activities, can be accessed through the website at careers.wlu.edu.
+Individual career advising, interest assessment, extensive career resources, recruiting partnerships and the active alumni career network are available to all students.
+The majority of the Career and Professional Development resources may be accessed through the website at careers.wlu.edu.

 Accommodations for Students with Disabilities